pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/Triggers.md

   }
 }

 ### More types of triggers

-There are 3 kinds of triggers depending on the event being listened for in the database: an update trigger, an insert trigger, and a deletion trigger.
-For each of these kinds of triggers one can perform 4 kinds of actions: a select, insert, update or delete.
+There are 3 kinds of triggers depending on the event being listened for in the database: inserts, updates, and deletes.
+For each of these kinds of triggers one can perform 4 kinds of actions: a select, insert, update, or delete.
 All 12 combinations of these kinds of triggers are supported by the library.

-> Note: Technically SQLite supports "BEFORE" triggers and "AFTER" triggers, but the documentation
+> Note: Technically SQLite supports `BEFORE` triggers and `AFTER` triggers, but the documentation
-> recommends against using "BEFORE" triggers as it can lead to undefined behavior.
+> recommends against using `BEFORE` triggers as it can lead to undefined behavior.
 Therefore
-> Structured Queries does not expose "BEFORE" triggers in its API.
+> StructuredQueries does not expose `BEFORE` triggers in its API.
 If you want to go against the
-> recommendations of SQLite and create a "BEFORE" trigger, you can always write a trigger as a
+> recommendations of SQLite and create a `BEFORE` trigger, you can always write a trigger as a SQL
-> SQL string (see <docs:SafeSQLStrings> for more info).
+> string (see <docs:SafeSQLStrings> for more info).

 Here are a few examples to show you the possibilities with triggers:

 #### Non-empty tables

 One can use triggers to enforce that a table is never fully emptied out.
-For example, suppose you want to make sure that the "remindersLists" table always has at least one row.
-Then one can use an "AFTER DELETE" trigger with an "INSERT" action to insert a stub reminders list when it detects the last list was deleted:
+For example, suppose you want to make sure that the `remindersLists` table always has at least one row.
+Then one can use an `AFTER DELETE` trigger with an `INSERT` action to insert a stub reminders list when it detects the last list was deleted:

 @Row {
   @Column {